GiulioRossetti/ndlib/README.md

 - Model configuration and parameter settings is generalized by passing configuration dictionaries

-- NDlib describe diffusion models as agent-based simulations occurring at discrete time: once configured the desired model and selected the target network, subsequent iterations will provide to the user the current status of each node.
+- NDlib describes diffusion models as agent-based simulations occurring at discrete time: once configured the desired model and selected the target network, subsequent iterations will provide to the user the current status of each node.

 ### Model configuration
 Every model needs few parameters to be executed, in order to make general the initialization and iterative steps we decided to describe model configuration via dictionaries.
 In particular to initialize the implemented models you must supply (the chosen values are only examples of possible configurations):